webaverse/docs/docs/create/creating-an-xrpk.md

 The first two fields are self evident, they define the name and description that will be exposed to users who want to consume our package.

-The third field, `xr_type` specifies what type of contents are contained in this package (see the [XRPackage Manifest API](./manifest-api.md)).
-In this guide, we'll use `webxr-site@0.0.1`.

 The last field defines the entry point for our package.
-Since this package is a `webxr-site` we're going to define our `index.js` as the entry point.
+Since this package is a 3d WebXR website, we're going to define our `index.js` as the entry point.
 This will load ThreeJS which creates our scene.

 ## Build The Package